CharlieC115/MS2-Trivia-World/README.md

 - [Other Information](#other-information)
 - [Project Screenshots](#project-screenshots)

+---
+---

 ## UX

+---

 ### Project Goals

+The primary goal of the Trivia World website is to provide a site where users can visit to test their knowledge on subjects to relax and have fun.
+The website will therefore have a welcoming, consistant and soft feel to it for the design choices and colours picked.

 ### User Goals

+#### User goals:

+* User can easily navigate to quizzes.
+* User finds the site relax with a soft feel.
+* User has the option to submit ideas for new quizzes.

 ### User Stories

+#### As the site owner I would like:

+* To provide a relaxing and easy to use website which allows the user to test their knowledge on subjects.
+* Be contacted about new quiz ideas.

+#### As a new user to the site:

+* I would like to test my knowledge on different subjects.
+* Relax and unwind whilst having fun.
+* Contact the owner about new ideas for quizzes.

 ### Wireframes

+I used [balsamiq.com](https://balsamiq.com/) to create the wireframes.

 ### Surface
 ## Features
 ### Navigation Bar